fnokeke/beehive/README.md

 - Install postgres and launch command line tool.
 - create user: `CREATE USER repadmin WITH password 'password';`.
 - you can alter user password later: `ALTER USER repadmin WITH PASSWORD '<new password>' # password must be in quotes`.
-- Create db: `CREATE DATABASE repdb WITH OWNER slmadmin;`.
+- Create db: `CREATE DATABASE repdb WITH OWNER repadmin;`.
 - Grant privileges: `grant all privileges on database repdb to repadmin;`.
 - Change database owner: `ALTER DATABASE repdb OWNER to repadmin;`.
 - Login: `psql -d repdb -U repadmin -W # -W prompts for a password`.